Email bounce management

 How cumulative bounces work

-) for the same email address.
-If an address bounces multiple times, it’s automatically suppressed to prevent further delivery attempts.
-This helps protect the sender's reputation and improves deliverability.
+Cumulative bounces track repeated soft bounces (cumulative=true) for the same email address.
+If an address bounces multiple times, it's automatically suppressed to prevent further delivery attempts and protect your sender reputation.

 Suppression logic

-withmessage: "Temporarily suppressed due to repeated soft bounces for this email address"
+status="suppressed"and the message"Temporarily suppressed due to repeated soft bounces for this email address". - Suppression expires after the defined period (

-- Tracking: The contact is invalidated, tracking
+- The contact is invalidated, tracking

 Suppression flow

-- First temporary suppression: 3 consecutive soft bounces → 14-day suppression
+- First temporary suppression: 3 consecutive soft bounces → 14-day suppression.

 - Second temporary suppression: Another 3 consecutive soft bounces after suppression lifts → 14-day suppression.